tristankinsleyscott/Miami-Housing-Analysis/README.md

 # Miami-Housing-Analysis

-This is a dating and mapping analysis project using a [Miami Housing Dataset](https://www.kaggle.com/deepcontractor/miami-housing-dataset).
+This is a data and mapping analysis project using a [Miami Housing Dataset](https://www.kaggle.com/deepcontractor/miami-housing-dataset).
 The project mainly focuses upon numerous Miami housing attributes, including their density levels and how to correlate to one another.

 ## Libraries/Packages